MicrosoftLearning/mslearn-ai-fundamentals/mapping.md

-# AI-900 trainer lab mapping
+# AI-900 trainer lab selection

 This course, AI-900: AI Fundamentals, has a subset of labs designated for instructor-led training adapted to fit a 1-day course.